0xj4an/ReFi-DAO-Website/content/resources-hub/documents/community-garden.md

 ### ✅ Eligibility Requirements

-- **Direct benefit to ReFi DAO:** Each proposal must demonstrate how it will strengthen or expand the DAO's impact, tooling, or culture; and be aligned with [ReFi DAO's Community Covenant](https://www.notion.so/199bf304370a80babdb1cc3e0a6670ce?pvs=21)
+- **Direct benefit to ReFi DAO:** Each proposal must demonstrate how it will strengthen or expand the DAO's impact, tooling, or culture; and be aligned with [[community-covenant|ReFi DAO's Community Covenant]]
 - **Membership required:** Must be led by a **ReFi DAO Member** (Core Stewards, Contributors, Advisors, Local Node Leads, or Network Members)
 - **Maximum funding request:** Up to **3,000 USDGLO** (100% of the pool) per proposal - though proposals with higher funding requests require more (proportional) conviction to pass
 - **Collaboration focus (Optional):** If it's a group initiative, highlight how it fosters synergy between multiple ReFi DAO members or nodes